netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-h2o.md

 ### As a subfolder for multiple Netdata servers, via one H2O instance

-This is the recommended configuration when one H2O instance will be used to manage multiple Netdata servers via subfolders.
+This is the recommended configuration when one H2O instance will be used to manage multiple Netdata servers via sub-folders.

 ```yaml
 hosts: